wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 IntelliWidget is a versatile WordPress plugin that does the work of multiple plugins by allowing you to create custom "Profiles" for any page or post that can be used where the default widget would normally appear.
 Each profile can have its own set of rules to display content any way you wish.

+Use the Shortcode option to put the power of IntelliWidget into any post on your site.

 Because it is generated using active titles and permalinks, your sidebar content is always current with the latest versions.

 Select posts by date, category, tag, and many other ways.
 Combine with custom post types to create unlimited CMS-style content blocks.
 Combine with your favorite jQuery Slider plugin to display animated slideshows.